Tracy Latini - Owner/Director

 Kayla danced for 14 years, taking classes in ballet, tap, jazz, hip hop, and lyrical and has always had a passion for the arts.
 In high school, Kayla was the Vice President of the Performing Arts Department at Archbishop Wood High School.

 She also loves working with children and has worked in a daycare setting for over five years.
 Kayla has experience as an educator with children of ages two-three.
 She also enjoyed choreographing her school's annual Holiday Show and Graduation Shows.
-Kayla is very excited to be a member of the Dance 360 team, and can't wait to share her passion for dance with her students!
+Kayla loves being a member of the Dance 360 team and sharing her passion for dance with her students!

 Renae began gymnastics at the age of three and by the age of 10, was competing as a Level eight gymnast.
 After many accomplishments as a gymnast, Renae decided to pursue high school cheerleading and was the only freshman to make it to the varsity team where she cheered for all four years.
 She earned her Bachelor's Degree in Criminology at Indiana University of Pennsylvania and Master's Degree in Education at Philadelphia Biblical University.